Pilates: mixed levels

 - Perform muscular strength and endurance exercises

-- Have a working knowledge of how to improve posture
+- Have a working knowledge of how to improve standing posture

 - Choose to work at an appropriate and effective level for each movement